 Local Controller Nicholas Woodley said, "Pack what you need, tell your neighbours and go.
 There is no need for panic - but there is every reason to move now, while the roads are clear and conditions manageable."

-This includes beachfront properties on Pōhutukawa Avenue, Waterford Estate, Plantation Reserve, and low‑lying areas bordering Ōhiwa Harbour such as Liddon Cove, Ōhiwa Parade and Harbour Road.
+This includes all beachfront properties, odd-numbered properties on Maraetōtara Road from 217 to 235, low-lying areas near Ōhiwa Harbour, including Liddon Cove, Ōhiwa Parade and Harbour Road.

 An Emergency Evacuation Centre has opened at the Whakatāne War Memorial Hall.